harness/developer-hub/docs/security-testing-orchestration/use-sto/orchestrate-and-ingest/ingesting-issues-from-other-scanners.md

 helpdocs_is_published: true
 ---

 You can ingest custom issues from any scanning tool.
-STO supports a generic JSON format for ingesting data from unsupported scanners that cannot export to SARIF.
+STO supports a generic JSON format for ingesting data from unsupported scanners that cannot publish to SARIF.

 ### Important notes

+- This workflow is intended for scanners that have no supported integration in STO.
+Harness recommends that you always use the documented workflow for supported scanners.
+For a list of all STO-supported scanners, go to [What's supported](/docs/security-testing-orchestration/whats-supported).

 - [SARIF](https://docs.oasis-open.org/sarif/sarif/v2.1.0/sarif-v2.1.0.html) is an open data format supported by many scan tools.
 You can easily ingest SARIF 2.1.0 data from any tool that supports this format.
 If your scanner can export to SARIF, use this format.
 For more information, go to [Ingest SARIF results](/docs/security-testing-orchestration/use-sto/orchestrate-and-ingest/ingest-sarif-data).

-- This workflow is intended for scanners that have no supported integration in STO.
-Harness recommends that you always use the documented workflow for supported scanners.
-For a list of all STO-supported scanners, go to [Security Step Settings Reference](/docs/security-testing-orchestration/sto-techref-category/security-step-settings-reference.md).

-- To ingest your scan results, the data file must match the [JSON format](#json-data-format-reference) specified below.
+- For STO to ingest your scan results, the ingestion file must match the [JSON format](#json-data-format-reference) specified below.

 ### Required Steps